The Holy Bible is a book of scripture that tells the Lord’s interactions with His people over the course of 4,000 years.

-That same promise in James is given to each of us, and it very much applies to our reading of the Bible and all of God’s scripture.
-Mormons believe that ancient prophets of God recorded on its pages divine revelation.
+James’ promise is not just for Joseph Smith, it’s for everyone.
+We believe ancient prophets of God recorded on its pages divine revelation.
 We’re promised by God that if we study and pray about the scriptures, their truthfulness and application to our lives will be made clear to us (see Moroni 10:4).

-In weekly Sunday School, Mormons study the scriptures, including the Bible and Book of Mormon.
-This thoughtful and repeating form of study fosters rich, integrated insight into God’s revealed word and helps Church members gain an appreciation for how consistent God has always been in teaching His children.
+We study the scriptures, including the Bible and Book of Mormon during weekly Sunday School.
+This thoughtful and repeating form of study fosters rich, integrated insight into God’s revealed word and helps Church members appreciate how consistent God has always been in teaching His children.

 The Bible and Book of Mormon complement one another.
 For example, the writings of Isaiah, Moses, and Malachi appear in both the Old Testament and in the Book of Mormon, the latter of which draws, in part, from ancient Israelite records preserved by the prophet Lehi.
 The restored Church of Jesus Christ finds powerful precedent for its teachings in the Bible.
 For example, the New Testament underscores the restored Church’s teaching about the birth, life, ministry, and Resurrection of Jesus Christ.
 Priesthood authority, which was returned to earth for the Restoration of the Church, is detailed in New Testament scripture, as are many elements of Church organization and missionary work.